You are building

 Filter templates by Blog and pick a clean, reading-focused layout.
 Blog templates emphasize typography, post grids, and clear navigation over heavy visual design.
 Click Submit and build my site.

-Astra installs your homepage, About page, and blog post template automatically — all the structural pieces are in place before you write a single word.
+Astra installs your homepage, About page, and blog post template automatically.
+All the structural pieces are in place before you write a single word.

 Understand Posts, Pages, Categories, and Permalinks